oatlog/oatlog/doc/report/main.typ

 = Implementation <chapter_implementation>

-This section describes Oatlog -- focusing first on its external interface, then on its overall architecture, before finally going into detail on the compilation stages and their respective intermediate representations: HIR, TIR and LIR.
+This section describes Oatlog#footnote[Oatlog is accessible at https://github.com/oatlog/oatlog.] --
+focusing first on its external interface, then on its overall architecture, before finally going into detail on the compilation stages and their respective intermediate representations: HIR, TIR and LIR.

 == Oatlog from a user's perspective <section_implementation_api_interface>